zacharywilkerson/test-blog/content/calculus-2/applications-of-integrals.md

 ---
+index: 1
-title: "Applications of Integrals"
+title: 'Applications of Integrals'
-metaTitle: "This is the title tag of this page"
+metaTitle: 'This is the title tag of this page'
-metaDescription: "This is the meta description"
+metaDescription: 'This is the meta description'
 ---

 # Test